-As well as fostering and developing your creative design flair, you'll gain knowledge of plants, site analysis and surveying and garden design, as well as an understanding of the theories behind landscape architecture, garden history and conservation.
-Through your studies, you'll also gain business and management skills to help you set up and run your own business.
+As well as fostering and developing your creative design flair, you'll gain knowledge of plants, site analysis, surveying, garden design and the theories behind landscape architecture, garden history and conservation.
+You'll also be taught about business and management, so you have the skills to set up your own business.

 - practical knowledge of construction and project management

-- media skills, both digital and non-digital methods, used to develop and express ideas
+- digital and non-digital media skills, used to develop and express ideas

 - skills in computer-aided design and graphic design